rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 200 px
    :align: center

-In this **ranking-by-choosing** method, where we operate an epistemic fusion of iterated (strict) best and worst choices, compromise alternative *D* is indeed ranked before compromise alternative *G*.
-The overall ranking result stresses furthermore the important fact that the most expensive site *A*, and the cheapest site *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram (see above) of the ranking-by-choosing relation.
+In this **ranking-by-choosing** method, where we operate the epistemic fusion of iterated (strict) best and worst choices, compromise alternative *D* is indeed ranked before compromise alternative *G*.
+If the computing node supports multiple processor cores, best and worst choosing iterations are run in parallel.
+The overall ranking result shows again the important fact that the most expensive site *A*, and the cheapest site *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram (see above) of the ranking-by-choosing relation.

-The actual best choice appears hence depending on the very importance the CEO is attaching to each of the three objectives he is considering.
-In the setting here, where he considers all three objectives to be **equally impoortant** (minimize costs = 3.0, maximize turnover = 3.0, and maximize working conditions = 3.0), site *D* represents actually the best compromise.
+The best choice recommendation appears hence depending on the very importance the CEO is attaching to each of the three objectives he is considering.
+In the setting here, where he considers all three objectives to be **equally important** (minimize costs = 3.0, maximize turnover = 3.0, and maximize working conditions = 3.0), site *D* represents actually the best compromise.
 However, if *Costs* do not play much role, it would be perhaps better to decide to move to the most advantageous site *A*; or if, on the contrary, *Costs* do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.

-It might be worth, as an **exercise**, to modify this balance in the XMCDA data file by lowering the importance of minimizing the overall costs; all criteria being  equi-significant (weight = 1.0) for instance.
-It may as well be opportune to rank the three objectives as follows:  minimize costs (weight = 9.0) > maximize turnover (weight = 3 x 2.0) > maximize working conditions (weight = 3 x 1.0).
-What will become the Rubis best choice recommendation under both working hypotheses?
+It might be worth, as an **exercise**, to modify on the one hand this importance balance in the XMCDA data file by lowering the significance of the *Costs* criterion; all criteria are considered **equi-significant** (weight = 1.0) for instance.
+It may as well be opportune, on the other hand, to **rank** the importance of the three objectives as follows:  *minimize costs* (weight = 9.0) **>** *maximize turnover* (weight = 3 x 2.0) **>** *maximize working conditions* (weight = 3 x 1.0).
+What will become the best choice recommendation under both working hypotheses?

 Back to :ref:`Tutorial-label`